everoute/everoute/README.md

 ## Architecture

-Everoute is based on SDN (software defined network) methodology, decoples the control plane and data plane, uses software programming to control the network and security services.
+Everoute is based on SDN (software defined network) methodology, decouples the control plane and data plane, and uses software programming to control the network and security services.

 <p align='center'>